- 4-H involvement at county, regional, state, national and international levels

 For complete eligibility information refer to the guidelines within the scholarship application below.

-Award amount: Varies, two to four given annually
+Award amount: $500 per scholarship, up to four scholarships are given annually

-Who can apply: Those who will be enrolled in college in the Fall of 2018 and are still participating 4-H members.
-Students must have been enrolled in a 4-H rabbit or cavy project for at least three years and have financial need.
+Who can apply: Current 4-H members who will be enrolled in higher education, which includes community college, university, or trade school in the fall of 2021.
+Students must have been enrolled in a 4-H rabbit or cavy project for at least three years.

 Award amount: $2,500 annually for four consecutive years of full-time study at MSU.
 A minimum of four scholarships are given annually.